mirecekd/tesla-kecal/README.md

 ## 🚀 What This System Does

-Tesla Kecal creates a unified voice interface that allows you to:
+Tesla Kecal creates a unified voice interface designed **primarily for in-car use** that allows you to:

-- **Talk to Home Assistant Assist** for smart home control (lights, devices, automations)
+- **Talk to Home Assistant Assist** through your car's sound system for smart home control (lights, devices, automations)
-- **Talk to Perplexity AI** for general knowledge, research, and conversations
+- **Talk to Perplexity AI** via car speakers for general knowledge, research, and conversations while driving
-- **Switch between services** seamlessly using voice commands or a popup interface
+- **Switch between services** seamlessly using voice commands or dashboard controls
-- **Control everything** through Home Assistant dashboard buttons or Tasker scenes
+- **Control everything** through Home Assistant dashboard buttons accessible from your car's display or phone

-The system intelligently manages audio routing, app launching, and voice recognition to provide a smooth experience across both platforms.
+The system intelligently manages audio routing between your Android device and car's sound system, enabling hands-free voice interaction with both platforms while driving.
+Perfect for controlling your smart home before arriving or getting AI assistance during your commute.

+## 🚗 Primary Use Case: In-Car Voice Control

+This system is specifically designed for **automotive use**, enabling you to:

+- **Control your smart home** before arriving (turn on lights, adjust temperature, open garage)
+- **Get AI assistance** while driving (weather, traffic, general questions)
+- **Use your car's microphone and speakers** for natural voice interaction
+- **Keep hands on the wheel** with completely voice-controlled operation
+- **Access both services** through your car's Android Auto/display integration

+The audio routing ensures your voice commands and responses flow through your car's sound system, providing a seamless in-vehicle experience.

 ## 🏗️ System Architecture